Dynatrace/easytrade/docs/broker-service.md

 ---

+The problem patterns are toggled through [feature flag service](./feature-flag-service.md).
+The responses from the service are cached for **FEATURE_FLAG_CACHE_DURATION_S** or default value if env var not set.

+#### Db not responding

-Manager has support for one problem pattern - `db_not_responding`.
-When this problem pattern is enabled, no new records will be added to Trade table, as they will fail.
+When enabled, no new records will be added to Trade table, as they will fail.
 Problem pattern can be enabled using the api provided with the feature flag service.

-More information on using the feature flag service is available in the [feature flag service readme](./feature-flag-service.md).
+#### High CPU usage

+When enabled every request will be delayed by **HIGH_CPU_USAGE_REQUEST_DELAY_MS** or default value if env var not set.
+During this time Collatz conjecture will be calculated for random numbers on to add a significant load to cpu.
+It will be run on **HIGH_CPU_USAGE_CONCURRENCY** tasks.

 ### Balance